Hiferia/Levels-Generator-UE4-cpp/README.md

 ![test640x640](https://user-images.githubusercontent.com/76873511/174310848-e117a0c6-c746-464e-898f-089481a73364.png)

 ## Bomberman example
-Here's I used my plugin to create the level and, after that, I used the blueprints to create a simple demo of Bomberman making the red walls destructibles and the white walls not desctructibles.
+Here I used my plugin to create the level and, after that, I used the blueprints to create a simple demo of Bomberman making the red walls destructibles and the white walls not desctructibles.

 https://user-images.githubusercontent.com/76873511/174311921-408bd746-1c90-4c8d-9d07-bd702dbfce96.mp4